Generic Name: miglustat (MI-GLOO-stat)

 - Miglustat may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.

-- Lab tests, including nervous system checks, may be performed to monitor your progress or to check for side effects.
+- Lab tests, including nervous system checks and platelet counts, may be performed to monitor your progress or to check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use miglustat with extreme caution in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.